Best Weather Station Manufacturer | Coda Sensors

 Evaluating Float Switches and Ultrasonic Sensors

-Float switches are a popular choice for their straightforward design and affordability.
-They usually have a float linked to a lever or wire.
-This setup sends an electric signal as the float moves with the liquid level.
-However, they are less reliable for highly viscous liquids or in harsh environments.
+This setup sends an electric signal when the float moves with the liquid level.
+However, they are not as reliable for thick liquids or in tough environments.

 Capacitance Level Measurement: A Versatile Solution